Hunter Park

 Our beautiful kindergarten serves both urban and rural population in sunny Central Hawkes Bay, providing quality early childhood education for tamariki ages two to six years.

 We are open for learning all year (except for Christmas/Summer closure).
 We are an all-day sessional kindergarten with a maximum group size of 40.
 Standard session hours are 8.30am-2.30pm daily.
-Extended hours 8am-3.30pm are available if needed where there is a reduced number of spaces.

 In consultation with community, Hunter Park Kindergarten developed a distinctive cultural framework Te Puna o Pukekaihau, reflecting the unique place of Māori as tangata whenua.
 This sits alongside the Aotearoa New Zealand Te Whāriki curriculum.